 - Members of Universities’ governing councils.

-The entitlements of Former Premiers, Ministers and Members of Parliament are also determined by the Tribunal.
+Entitlements of Former Members of Parliament are also determined by the Tribunal.

 The Salaries and Allowances Tribunal is now located at Hale House, 1 Parliament Place, West Perth.

 The new postal address is:

 9 April 2019: